geezorg/DocxConverter/README.md

 ## Usage (Executable Jar with GUI)

-1. Select one or more Microsoft Word files using the same font *(files must be in .docx format)*.
+1. Select one or more Microsoft Word files *(files must be in .docx format)*.
-2. Select the "Font In"
+2. Select the "Font In" *(optional, supported fonts will be autodetected)*
 3. Select the "Font Out"
 4. Click "Convert File(s)"
 5. Converted files will automatically open.